|SC4/SM8 Advanced Topics in Statistical Machine Learning|

 A8 Probability and A9 Statistics.

-Some material from this year's syllabus of SB2b Statistical Machine Learning, PCA and the basics of clustering, will be used (which is mainly taught in the first two weeks of SB2b, also in HT2018), but SB2b is not a prerequisite and background notes will be provided.
+Some material from this year's syllabus of SB2b Statistical Machine Learning, PCA and the basics of clustering, will be used (which is mainly taught in the first three lectures of SB2b, also in HT2018), but SB2b is not a prerequisite and background notes will be provided.

 Kernel methods and reproducing kernel Hilbert spaces.
 Representer theorem.
 Representation of probabilities in RKHS.

 Nonlinear dimensionality reduction: kernel PCA, spectral clustering.

 Probabilistic and Bayesian machine learning: mixture modelling, information theoretic fundamentals, EM algorithm, Probabilistic PCA.